Updated, 7th December 2023

 Impulse is the first pre-revenue startup Futuregrowth has invested in.
-Amrish Narrandes, Head of Unlisted Equity Transactions at Futuregrowth, explains: “While our focus is normally on late-stage venture capital investments, Impulse Biomedical is an exception.
+Amrish Narrandes, Head of Private Equity & Venture Capital at Futuregrowth, explains: “While our focus is normally on late-stage venture capital investments, Impulse Biomedical is an exception.
 We love Impulse’s ground-breaking technology and products, which, when coupled with the strong founding team, give us confidence that this investment will grow from strength to strength.”

 Anaphylaxis is a severe allergic reaction that occurs when a patient is exposed to a foreign substance (or antigen) such as an insect bite or certain foods.
 Without immediate treatment, it can be fatal in as few as 15 minutes.